There is more that one way to connect to subscription databases and journals research from off campus. The easiest approach is:

 Alternatively, you can choose to log in at the start of your session by going to the Off Campus Access page, then use the Articles & Database page.

 EZproxy facilitates easy access to full text.
 Once you log in to database or index, such as Academic Search Premier, Compendex, or Google Scholar, the links to full text will not require any further login.
-Try the Academic Search Premier example below to see how one log in takes you to the database and on to the full text with only one log in.
-Click to see all the full text options available to UCF for any given article.
+Try Academic Search Premier, for example.
+Once in, click to see all the full text options available to UCF for any given article.
+One sign on will get you into both the database and into the full text of the articles.

 Google Scholar is popular with faculty and students as a quick search across a broad swath of scholarly material.
 Google Scholar and EZproxy can work together to offer you very convenient access to some of the Library's full text journals (not all are included in Google).

-To use Google Scholar with UCF's EZproxy, use the Google Scholar link in the Database Locator the Library website (in the Database Locator list under G) or bookmark the link in the Examples here.
+UCF's links a proxied version of Google Scholar is in the Database List.
 Going directly to scholar.google.com will not work for using UCF's EZproxy, and you will not see links to UCF's Full text.
 It works like our other proxied databases - only one log in will be required to search the index then go to the full text.

 The UCF Libraries subscribes to databases and journals for UCF students and employees.
 We use EZproxy to support convenient access to the subscriptions by the UCF community, while preventing unauthorized use.
 To fully understand why, you need to understand how vendors recognize UCF and how the proxy works.